 All events will invoke blessings for participants' specific intentions as well as for the general benefit of humanity and nature.

-More information will be coming soon.
-If you'd like to be on our email list, please let us know on the Email Sign-Up below.
+If you'd like to be on our email list, please sign-up below.

 A Vedic fire ritual is an expression of gratitude and awe for the sacredness of all life and our profound connection with nature, the divine and each other.
 At the same time, the sacred fire calls forth the noble qualities that shimmer within each person's heart - even when they seem out of view.